Frank-Pechar/js-project-planner/README.md

-# Project Planning App - Javascript Course Project
+# Project Planning App

-Project Planner – Track Active and Finished Projects
+## Javascript Project
+## Desription of App Functionality, Features, and Methods

-Javascript Course Coding Project I Completed from Udemy: Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller.
-After coding this project I then added additional comments.
+Javascript project I completed from Udemy - Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller.
+After coding this project I added minor changes and commenting for educational purposes.

 App can be run from: https://frank-pechar-js-project-planner.netlify.app

+## This App Uses Javascript Features Such As:

 Application Functionality: